KontinuaFoundation/sequence/ProjectDocs/illustrationGuide.rst

 Organization
-	Illustrator file - contains all of the illustrations for the chapter as artboards.
+	Illustrator file - Contains all of the illustrations for the chapter as artboards.
 Also contains some of the excess

-	PNGs - exported illustrations
+	PNGs - Exported illustrations

 	Student.tex - LaTex file where you insert all the filenames.
 Ensure there is a line break before/after.